sl5net/Lintalist4Linux/README.md

 # Lintalist4Linux

-Linux and Windows -platform Text Replacer/Adder/Scripter written in AutoKey/Phyton and AutoHotKey with the Help from Lintalist
+Linux and Windows -platform **Text Replacer/Adder/Scripter** written in AutoKey/Phyton and AutoHotKey with the Help from Lintalist

 ## How it works

 Lintalist4Linux

-1. waits for shortcut (recommended `Ctrl`+`K` or simple `F12`)
+1. waits for shortcut (please configure. recommended `Ctrl`+`K` or simple `F12`)
 1. reads your word as keyword (for example `:date` , `:now` or `now` or `address` etc.)
     1. replace your word
-        1. for example `:date` and replaces it with 20.08.2020
+        1. for example `:date` and replaces it with `20.08.2020`
-        1. for example `:now` and replaces it with 20.08.2020 16:48:24
+        1. for example `:now` and replaces it with `20.08.2020 16:48:24`
     1. adds new line behind your word
-        1. for example `now` adds the result into a new line. for e.g. 20.08.2020 16:48:24 and selects this line
+        1. for example `now` adds the result into a new line. for e.g. `20.08.2020 16:48:24` and selects this line
 1. If you want many Results for one keyword the Lintalist-Menu ⇶ is opening before (see more in Lintalist-Configuration about AutoExecuteOnce)
 1. Also you have the result in your clipboard.